IQSS/dataverse/doc/sphinx-guides/source/admin/dashboard.rst

 Dashboard
 =========

 Dataverse offers a dashboard of administrative tools for superusers only.
-If you are a logged-in superuser, you will see a "Dashboard" link in the navbar, next to your name.
-You can verify that you are a superuser by checking your name in the navbar.
+If you are a logged-in superuser, you can access it by clicking your username in the navbar, and then clicking "Dashboard" from the dropdown.
+You can verify that you are a superuser by checking the color of your username in the navbar.
 If it's red, you have the right permissions to use the Dashboard.
+Superusers can give other users the superuser status via :doc:`user-administration`.

 .. contents:: Contents:
 	:local: